Updated 05 May 2022

 An ISA is a tax-efficient savings accounts, free of tax on the interest or growth.
 A stocks & shares ISA is one that holds non-cash assets such as equities (but can include things like bonds and investment trusts too).
 If you’re going to be investing less than £20,000 a year, it makes sense to use a stocks & shares ISA for whatever investments you buy.
 Note that if you also save into a cash ISA it will reduce your £20,000 annual allowance, but with interest rates so low cash ISAs currently have very limited advantages.

 By reinvesting the growth plus the tax savings, your investment can grow inside the ISA more quickly than it could outside it.
+If you're looking to start investing, you can view and compare our selection of stocks & shares ISAs here.

 Another option for holding investments is stocks & shares Lifetime ISA.
 This works in a similar way to an ordinary stocks & shares ISA, but with one large advantage and one key disadvantage.
 If you are saving specifically for buying a first home, or for retirement (or both), then everything you pay into your Lifetime ISA will get a 25% boost from the government, up to a maximum £1,000 bonus per year.
 However, if you withdraw money before the age of 60 for any reason other than buying a first home, you pay a 25% penalty (which will wipe out your bonuses and then some).